-No-Fuss Dessert
+Blackberry Crisp: No-Fuss Dessert

 A Taste of Texas

-My first encounter with blackberry pie was at a charming restaurant along the Guadalupe River in the historic district of Gruene, Texas.
+My first encounter with this blackberry pie was at a charming restaurant along the Guadalupe River in the historic district of Gruene, Texas.
 Although I can’t remember my entrée, the blackberry crisp made a lasting impression.
-It evoked memories of my apple crisp recipe, inspiring me to develop my blackberry dessert recipe.
+It evoked memories of my apple crisp recipe, inspiring me to develop a blackberry dessert recipe.

 Balancing Flavors in the Blackberry Crisp